 Known for his unmatched litigation skill and his determination to advocate for his clients, Mr. Cravens utilizes the professionalism and discipline he learned in the military, along with the benefit of over three decades practicing law, to ensure that each client receives the personalized and competent legal services they deserve.
 For his dedication and skill, Mr. Cravens holds a “Distinguished” rating from Martindale-Hubbell® and an “Excellent” rating from Avvo.

 Today, Mr. Cravens is also an author and speaker who has written articles like “Chesapeake Bay: Its magnificence and itself.”
 He has spoken and taught regularly since his own graduation from law school, including seminars while he worked in the military.
 Recent seminars include Continuing Legal Education courses on criminal defense, litigation, personal injury, and more.
 He is a dedicated member of professional legal associations including the American Association for Justice, the Virginia Trial Lawyers Association, and the National Trial Lawyers Association.
+Additionally, Mr. Cravens is a regular commentator on local TV and radio programs.

 As a clear leader in his field, Mr. Cravens is in a unique position to observe trends and changes as they occur in his areas of expertise.
 Recently, he is cognizant of bigger-scale changes, noting: